A bubbly, ice-cold pineapple drink, Guarapo de Piña (Fermented Pineapple Juice) just screams "tropical summer", whether

-Fermented drinks are not uncommon in the Dominican Republic.
-I’d dare to say that they are rarer now on account of the myriad carbonated drinks on the market (because let’s face it, even if they are not the healthiest drinks they are very darn refreshing).
+Fermented juice recipes are not uncommon in the Dominican Republic.
+I'd dare to say that they are rarer now on account of the myriad carbonated drinks on the market (because let's face it, even if they are not the healthiest drinks they are very darn refreshing).

-Having turned my back on carbonated drinks a long while ago, hopefully for good, fermented drink is a great way to satisfy the craving for “bubbly”, cold drinks.
+This guarapo drink is a great way to satisfy the craving for "bubbly", cold drinks.
 It is also cheaper and much healthier.
-If you find the idea of drinking fermented fruit drinks somewhat-off-putting, let me put your mind at ease: Dominicans have been drinking mabíes and guarapos (fermented root drinks and fermented fruit drinks) for a long time.
-Give it a try, trust me, it’s worth the effort.
+If you find the idea of drinking fermented pineapple juice somewhat-off-putting, let me put your mind at ease: Dominicans have been drinking mabíes and guarapos (fermented root drinks and fermented fruit drinks) for a long time.
+Give it a try, trust me, it's worth the effort.

 Another good thing about this drink is that you only use the pineapple peel; you can use the rest of the pineapple in other dishes, or add frozen pineapple cubes to your drink to keep it cooler longer than with just ice, then you can eat the fruit once you finish your drink.